 The debacle we currently face in copyright is that as more and more draconian laws concerning copyright are introduced, less and less real copyright protection is possible, as it has proven impossible to police the P2P networks in any realistic sense.
-Many have suggested that the way out of this dilemma is through mandatory licensing - much as radio broadcasters simply pay a fixed fee, but require no particular permission to broadcast a song, so payments to copyright holders could be based on the number of times a song is downloaded - and the downloads would be made legal.
-This is not a perfect proposal - the possibility of manipulating the "download ratings" comes to mind, and the mandatory licensing fee for internet radio was set ridiculously high - but on balance, would probably serve to improve the current situation.
+Many have suggested that the way out of this dilemma is through mandatory licensing.
+Radio broadcasters currently pay a fixed fee, but do not require special permission to broadcast a song.
+In the same way, downloads could be made legal and payments to copyright holders based on the number of times a song is downloaded.
+This is not a perfect proposal - the possibility of manipulating the "download ratings" comes to mind, and the mandatory licensing fee for internet radio was set untenably high - but on balance, would probably serve to improve the current situation.